woodyp/woodyp.info/Woody_Pewitt_cv.md

 Worked on a contract to move a $50,000/month infrastructure hosted in RackSpace to Amazon Web Services (AWS), where monthly costs were cut by at least 2k.
 The reliability and disaster recovery options were greatly improved as well.
 The overall scalability is greatly enhanced by using Docker containers and additional serverless microservices created with .NET Core Lambda functions.

 The new Lambda-based microservice-based API is the future offering for my client as they move away from a WinForms client to an API-based product offering.

+### Solliance
+#### Enterprise Architect/Program Manager 2019 - 2021

+Worked with multiple of Solliance's clients to deliver services.
+Continuously implementing processes and patterns to scale Solliance's and client’s processes.
+Implemented Agile process, DevOps practices for several customers, including code quality and continuous deployment.

 ### ReverseVision